 The analytics application enables users to dynamically author, manage, view, and publish prebuilt and custom population ruleset definitions.
 It includes access to 400 nationally recognized populations, as well as quality improvement and regulatory code sets to build accurate populations faster (see Figure 1).

-DOS and the Rapid Response Analytics Solution relieve Billings Clinic analysts from having to reinvent the wheel for commonly used data elements.
+DOS and the Self-Service Analytics Suite relieve Billings Clinic analysts from having to reinvent the wheel for commonly used data elements.
 It enables self-service analytics by shifting much of the analytics development process from the analyst to the users/data consumers.

 To optimize the use of the analytics application, Billings Clinic engaged teams in identifying and training users of the tool.
 The training addresses the unique needs of each service line and focuses on relevant use cases and the specific questions they want to answer.
 Users can immediately visualize various patient populations and answer previously unanswerable complicated questions.